NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/neuralnetworkmodels.md

 Using the [ASE interface](@ref) we can directly use models trained using [SchNetPack](https://github.com/atomistic-machine-learning/schnetpack).

-To use a SchNet model, please load any pre-trained model into a given path you can access.
+To use a SchNet model, load any pre-trained model into a given path you can access.
-Here, our SchNet model is named "best_model" as is common in SchNet and provide the relative path.
+In the example below, our SchNet model is named "best_model" as is common in SchNet and uses the the relative path.

-First we can load the model into an `ase` calculator and attach it to our diatomic hydrogen molecule.
+First we load the model into an `ase` calculator and attach it to our diatomic hydrogen molecule.
 ```@example spk
 using PyCall